Our Put Selling Strategy

 For those who have extensive experience in using your broker’s margin privilege, this can be a very effective method of increasing returns on your trades.
 We use 50-60 percent margin in many of our trades.
 For this reason, we select options that require the minimum amount of maintenance margin thus enabling us to sell more contracts with our 50-60 percent usage of margin.
 For beginning options traders, it is strongly suggested that they sell only 100 percent cash-secured puts in order to avoid the potential risk of a margin call.

 DON’T DELAY!
-LOOK OVER OUR SHOULDER AND LEARN HOW WE SELL PUTS AS THE GREATEST INVESTMENT STRATEGY IN THE STOCK MARKET
+LOOK OVER OUR SHOULDER AND LEARN HOW WE SELL PUTS AS THE SAFEST INVESTMENT STRATEGY IN THE STOCK MARKET

 Subscribe now for only $49.99 a month!